 Ludwig was for a while a schoolmate of Adolf Hitler, although there's no evidence that they ever met.
 He studied engineering in Berlin and Manchester.
 He soon became fascinated with philosophy and in 1911 he went to Cambridge to study under Bertrand Russell, who initially regarded him as annoying but came to see him as a genius.
 Later, when Wittgenstein openly disapproved of Russell's freethinking views about marriage and politics, Russell in turn started to regard Wittgenstein as an Insufferable Genius.
-Wittgenstein served in the Austrian army during World War I and after the war was over he wrote the Tractatus and gave up philosophy, then made one of the world's worst career decisions by going off to work as a primary school teacher, a job for which he could hardly have been more unsuited.
+Wittgenstein served in the Austrian army during World War I (he immediately volunteered when the war broke out, and was decorated several times for his bravery).
+After the war was over he wrote the Tractatus and gave up philosophy, then made one of the world's worst career decisions by going off to work as a primary school teacher, a job for which he could hardly have been more unsuited.
 Although the Tractatus was an immediate hit in the world of philosophy, Wittgenstein came to believe that the theory embedded in it was seriously flawed and in 1929 he finally yielded to persuasion and returned to Cambridge to teach philosophy at graduate level.
 He died there in 1951, of prostate cancer for which, Stoic Woobie that he was, he'd refused treatment.
 His Last Words were "Tell them I've had a wonderful life!"

 He had a passion for Crime Fiction and was quite a connoisseur of it, rating the obscure LA pulp writer Norbert Davis higher than Agatha Christie, whose work he couldn't stand.
 He also loved Hollywood movies, developed a serious crush on Betty Hutton, and - appropriately for a philosopher who specialised in language - loved hipster slang, frequently dropping into his conversation phrases like "Hot ziggety!" and "Let us case the joint."
 He was extremely musical and was able to whistle entire classical works from memory.
 (His older brother Paul was a concert pianist who lost his right arm in World War I and went back to his concert career anyway, commissioning many piano concertos for the left hand, including the famous one by Maurice Ravel.)